 Outstanding shares

-Finding out the number of outstanding shares requires minimal effort.
-Using the information from the balance sheet in the shareholder’s equity column.
-The balance sheet shows the amount collected by the corporation from the sale of its common shares, as well as the price at which they were sold.
-To calculate the number of outstanding shares, divide the total money received by the cost per share.
+We have to use little effort to find out the number of outstanding shares.
+By using the information which is mentioned in the balance sheet in the shareholder’s equity section.
+In the balance sheet, it is mentioned that amount received by the company from the sale of its common shares and the price at which it is sold.
+By dividing the total amount received by the cost per share, we can easily get the number of outstanding shares.

 Example of earnings per share formula